cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ## The Stairs Behind the Mirror
 After Margaret vanishes, the party is left to revive [[Anakir]]. [[Pelanil]] uses some strong magic to bring [[Anakir]] nearly back to his full potential.
 Then, after his near death experience, as [[Anakir]] is reflecting on his life, he notices a crack in the mirror in Margaret's room.
 Now, terrified of the possibility of death, he quickly backs away.

-[[Bardolf]] is able to make quick work of the secret door, which opens into
+[[Bardolf]] is able to make quick work of the secret door, which opens into a secret staircase leading to the attic.

 ## Finding [[Lancelot]]
+Once at the top of the secret staircase, [[Shalooti]] notic

 ## [[Rosevalda|Rose]] and [[Thornboldt|Thorn]]'s Room